gigimontes/Tableau-Projects/README.md

       - Download Excel file here

    - Tableau
-      - To access the tableau dashboard click [here](https://public.tableau.com/app/profile/gissel.viramontes/viz/PokemonUnite/Dashboard1)
+      - To access the tableau dashboard click here: [Tableau Dashboard](https://public.tableau.com/app/profile/gissel.viramontes/viz/PokemonUnite/Dashboard1)

 ##  Data Cleaning/preparation
 Although the data used in this project was clean, I still made sure that the data didn't have the following: